 On June 6, 2013, we signed a convertible debenture in the amount of \$500,000.
 The lender paid an initial payment of \$213,000 net of a "finder's fee" discount of \$25,000 and \$12,000 in legal fees, on the closing date.
 The lender has the right, anytime after six months from the issue date to convert any or part of the outstanding and unpaid principal into shares of the Company's common stock at a price of \$0.40 per share subject to adjustments for stock splits, stock dividends or rights offerings.
 The Company shall have the right to prepay the debenture for a payment of 120% of the outstanding principal plus accrued and unpaid interest.
 The Company is required to reserve at least 2.5 times the number of shares actually issuable upon full conversion of this debenture.
 The Company determined that the conversion feature met the definition of a liability in accordance with ASC 815-40 and therefore bifurcated the conversion feature and account for it as a derivative liability.
-The fair value of the conversion feature was accounted for as a note discount and will be amortized to interest expense over the life of the loan.
+The derivative liability is measured at the end of each reporting period and the difference in fair value is recorded as other expense or income in the statement of operations.
+The fair value of the conversion feature was \$29,216 at September 30, 2013 and reflected in the conversion option liability line in the condensed consolidated balance sheet.